-Founded in 1999, we have grown from building a few homes a year to being listed as one of the nation's "Top 100" Builders.
+Founded in 1999, Caviness and Cates has grown from building a few homes a year to being listed as one of the nation's "Top 100" Builders.
 Our success has been achieved by building a team of employees that understand customer service and trade partners that value a quality product.